Nexfinity/CakeyBot-Wiki/en/feature/support-tickets.md

 > **Note:** Sometimes users have DMs blocked or Discord will fail to send the DM.
 There is nothing Cakey Bot can do about this!
 {.is-warning}

+## Auto Delete Tickets On Close
+Defaults to disabled.
+When enabled, the ticket channel will automatically be deleted a few seconds after it's closed, so staff don't need to click the "Delete" option manually.
+> If **Auto Save Transcripts** is also enabled, the transcript is always fully generated and saved before the channel is deleted — enabling this setting will never cause you to lose ticket history.
+{.is-info}

 ## Disable Transcript Mentions
 Toggles whether transcript channel logs will mention users/roles.